crashappsec/chalk/src/docs/guide-user-guide.md

 docker.label_prefix: "com.example."
 ```

-In this file, you also see the configuration that sets up all the
-reporting environment variables mentioned above.
-You can change these
-to your own environment variables.
-Or you can create new environment
-variables using simple if / else logic to set a default if the
+In the configuration file, we can also set up environment variables for reporting, such as by defining new environment variablaes and using simple if / else logic to set a default if the environment variable is not set on the host.
-environment variable doesn’t exist.
 For example:

 ```bash
 if env_exists("CHALK_LABEL_PREFIX") {